Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

-We analyze a test based on HCHG and compare it to other tests using a theoretical framework involving survival data experiencing rare temporal hazard differences.
-The objective of this analysis is to validate that our method enjoys certain information-theoretic optimality properties under a model that isolates the type of signal we are trying to capture.
-Such comparisons are common in mathematical statistics and often lead to useful data analysis tools, i.e., they can detect non-null effects even under some violations of the model \cite{donoho2004higher,mukherjee2015hypothesis,arias2015sparse,jin2016rare,pilliat2023optimal}.
+We analyze a test based on $\HCHG$ of \eqref{eq:HC_def} and compare it to other tests using a model involving survival data experiencing non-proportional rare hazard departures.
+The main purpose of this analysis is to provide a theoretical validation for the method's success compared to existing ones in a framework that emphasizes the rare hazard departure effect we aim to detect.
+Analysis of this kind is common in mathematical statistics and often leads to useful data analysis tools even under violations of the model's assumptions \citep{donoho2004higher,mukherjee2015hypothesis,arias2015sparse,jin2016rare,pilliat2023optimal}.

-In our framework, the differences in the random mechanism generating the data of both groups are rare and relatively weak.
-We assume no censorship in our analysis for simplicity, although it is straightforward to modify our framework to simple censorship models in which the censorship distribution is uninformative and conditionally independent of mortality events.
-Under our framework, the number of at-risk subjects in Group $x$ at time $t$, denoted as $N_x(t)$, follows a homogeneous random exponential decay in which the reduction in at-risk subjects at time $t$ follows a Poisson distribution whose rate is $N_x(t) \bar{\lambda}$.
-Here $\bar{\lambda}$ is some global baseline rate that indicates the average time between failure events.
-The number of at-risk subjects in Group $y$ largely follows the same behavior, except in roughly $\epsilon \cdot T$ of apriori unspecified instances; here $\epsilon = T^{-\beta}$ where $\beta \in (0,1)$ is a parameter controlling the \emph{rarity} of the departures.
-In those instances, the rate of the Poisson distribution is $N_y(t) \bar{\lambda}'$ where $\bar{\lambda}'$ is obtained by perturbing $\bar{\lambda}$ upwards by an amount controlled by the \emph{intensity} parameter $r \geq 0$.
-Rarity models of this type are quite common in mathematical statistics and provide a theoretical framework for comparing statistical procedures.
-The usefulness of our method is not limited to survival data obeying this model as we demonstrate in Section~\ref{sec:sim_gene_expression} using actual survival data associated with gene expression.
+Under our framework, the number of at-risk subjects in Group $x$ at time $t$, denoted as $N_x(t)$, experineces a random decay in which the reduction in at-risk subjects at time $t$ follows a Poisson distribution with rate $N_x(t) \bar{\lambda}_t$.
+Here $\{\bar{\lambda}_t\}_{t=1,\ldots,T}$ is some global baseline hazard sequence hence $\bar{\lambda}_t$ indicates the average time between failure events at the $t$-th interval.
+The number of at-risk subjects in Group $y$ largely follows the same behavior, except in a few instances in which the rate of the Poisson distribution is $N_y(t) \bar{\lambda}_t'$, where $\bar{\lambda}_t'$ is obtained by perturbing $\bar{\lambda}_t$ upwards.
+For simplicity, we assumed no censorship.
+However, it is straightforward to modify the framework to simple right-censorship models in which censoring distribution is independent of mortality events within each group.